pmatulis/maas-one/README.md

     cd ~/maas-one
     scp config-maas.sh config-nodes.sh maas-login.sh ubuntu@10.0.0.2:

-> **Note**: Script `maas-login.sh` is a handy script for logging in to MAAS.
+> **Note**: `maas-login.sh` is a convenient script for logging in to MAAS.

 ## Configure MAAS

-Connect to the MAAS host and run a script:
+Connect to the MAAS host and run a script to configure MAAS:

     ssh ubuntu@10.0.0.2
     ./config-maas.sh